A binary black hole metric approximation from inspiral to merger: Building a binary black hole metric approximation

-The spin-orbit coupling term, which can induce orbital precession in the system, is not unique and depends on additional spin supplementary conditions.
+The spin-orbit coupling term, which can induce orbital precession in the system, is not unique and depends on the choice of supplementary spin conditions.
 We fix these with the covariant expression $S^{ab} u_{a}=0$, where $u^a$ is the four-velocity of each black hole and $S^{ab}$ is the spin tensor \citep{blanchet2014gravitational}.
 The spin vector is defined as $S^i = (1/2) \epsilon^{i}_{jk} S^{jk}$, related to the spin parameter of Kerr-Schild as $S^i = M a^i$ and the dimensionless spin $S^i = \chi^i M^2$.
 Notice that the spin vector components are defined in the coordinate system associated with the moving BH.

 Spins can precess due to spin-spin and spin-orbit coupling as the binary evolves.
-The equations of motions for the spins of one of the BHs are given by:
+The equations of motion for the spins of one of the BHs are given by:

 where $\epsilon^{i}_{jk}$ is the Levi-Civita symbol, and the precession vector ${\Omega^{j}}$ depends on the angular momentum of the binary and {the} spins of both black holes.
-We use the expression from Equation (3) in Ref. \cite{kacskovics2022orbital} containing terms up to 3.5PN order (see also references therein for explicit formulae).
+We use the expression from Equation (3) in Ref.~\cite{kacskovics2022orbital} containing terms up to 3.5PN order (see also references therein for explicit formulae).

-We solve the coupled equation of motions for ${x}^i$, ${S}^i_{(1)}$, and ${S}^i_{(2)}$ with a Runge-Kutta scheme of fourth-order using a version of the public code \texttt{CBWaves}, a modulated C code that solves the PN equations efficiently.
+We solve the coupled equation of motions for ${x}^i$, ${S}^i_{(1)}$, and ${S}^i_{(2)}$ with a fourth-order Runge-Kutta scheme using a version of the public code \texttt{CBWaves}, a modular C code that solves the PN equations efficiently.
 Initial conditions are set by choosing the semi-major axis, $r_{12}$, spin directions, and eccentricity, defined as $e = (r_{\rm max} - r_{\rm min})/(r_{\rm max} + r_{\rm min})$, where $r_{\rm max}$ and $r_{\rm min}$ are the apocenter and pericenter of the orbit, respectively.
 Once we obtain ${x}^i(t)$, we compute the individual trajectories ${s}^i_{(A)}$ and then the velocities ${v}^i_{(A)}$.
-Because our metric construction was formulated in Kerr-Schild coordinates, we must in principle transform the trajectories from Harmonic to Kerr-Schild using, e.g., the equations in Appendix A of Ref. \cite{ma2021extending}.
+Because our metric construction was formulated in Kerr-Schild coordinates, we must, in principle, transform the trajectories from Harmonic to Kerr-Schild using, e.g., the equations in Appendix A of Ref.~\cite{ma2021extending}.
 However, we have verified that this transformation usually involves a small offset for the trajectories and barely changes the constraints.